 The target picture in this case was a camel.
-Geller felt unsure and passed, but his first-choice drawing was a horse.
-(See Figs.1.
-13 and 1.
-14)
+Geller felt unsure and passed, but his first choice drawing was a horse.
+Figs. 12 and 13.

-The experimenters then returned to the room outside the shielded room and drew the second picture which was the Golden Gate Bridge (Fig. 1.
-15).
+The experimenters then returned to the room outside the shielded room and drew the second picture which was the Golden Gate Bridge.
 Geller inside the shielded room drew some curved lines with some squares underneath.
-(Fig. 1.
-16) He said that he didn't know what the picture was and passed.
+He said that he didn't know what the picture was and passed.
+Fig. 14.

 The third picture was a flying sea gull.
-Geller said almost immediately that he saw a flying swan over a hill.
+Geller almost immediately said that he saw a flying swan over a hill.
 He drew several birds and said that he was sure that his drawing was correct, which it was.
-(Figs. 1.17 and 1.
-18)
+Figs. 15 and 16.

-In these experiments conducted with this shielded room, six 'day's work was done.
+In these experiments conducted with this shielded room, six day's work was done.
 Good results were obtained on the four days when there was no openly skeptical observer (except the experimenters whom Geller has learned to accept).